hashicorp/terraform-website/content/source/docs/plugin/framework/accessing-values.html.md

 ### String

-Strings can be automatically converted to Go's `string` type (or any aliases of it, like `type MyString string`) as long as the string value isn't null or unknown.
+Strings can be automatically converted to Go's `string` type (or any aliases of it, like `type MyString string`) as long as the string value is not null or unknown.

 ### Number